Guadalupe

 losing your lid somewhere on the river unless it's attached to your

-cooler, believe me, we've seen it hundreds of times!
+cooler or ice chest, believe us, we've seen it hundreds of times!
 Coincidentally,

-beer!
-We're pretty sure she never made it back with her lid.)
-The 40
+one hand and a beer in the other hand!
+We're pretty sure she never made it back with her

-Quart Wheeled Coleman Cooler will fit nicely into a Tube and is easy
+Quart Wheeled Cooler will fit nicely into a Tube and is easy

 to move around when it's fully loaded!
 (We're not plugging this

-Cooler for Coleman or getting paid, we simply just like it and
+Cooler for Coleman or Igloo and we're not getting paid, we simply just like

 thought you might like it too!)